- What is a milk blister?

 A milk blister, or blocked nipple pore, is also called a bleb or nipple blister, or simply “milk under the skin.”
 It occurs when a tiny bit of skin overgrows a milk duct opening and milk backs up behind it.
 A milk blister usually shows up as a painful white, clear or yellow dot on the nipple or areola (see photo), and the pain tends to be focused at that spot and just behind it.
 If you compress the breast so that milk is forced down the ducts, the blister will typically bulge outward.
 Milk blisters can be persistent and very painful during feeding, and may remain for several days or weeks and then spontaneously heal when the skin peels away from the affected area.

 This is not the same as a blister on the nipple caused by friction.
 This type of blister, which may sometimes be a red or brown “blood blister,” can be caused by friction from baby’s improper latch or sucking or from the use of a badly fitting nipple shield or pump.
 In this type of blister, the problem is nipple damage due to friction, rather than a milk duct opening being blocked.
-Here is information on healing broken skin in the nipple area, plus more thoughts on the causes of friction or blood blisters.
+Here is information on healing broken skin in the nipple area.
 Another potential cause of blister-like sores on the nipple or breast is herpes.

 A white spot on the nipple may also be caused by an obstruction within the milk duct (as opposed to skin covering the milk duct).
 The obstruction might be a tiny, dry clump of hardened milk or a “string” of fattier, semi-solidified milk.
 The first type of milk duct obstruction will often pop out from the pressure of nursing or manual expression, or can be gently scraped from the surface of the milk duct with a fingernail.
 The second type can often be manually expressed from the milk duct; reducing saturated fats can help to prevent recurrence of this type of obstruction.
 Both of these types of milk duct obstruction are associated with recurrent mastitis.